I don’t like wasting food. I have left overs. So, I turned it into a cake. I love experimenting and creating so, this is what came to mind.

-Out there; there are others professional chef and cook could have created something better.
+Out there, there are others professional chef and cook could have created something better.
 Well, I am happy with my own idea.
-I am please that it were reusable and make it something new.
+I am pleased that it were reusable and make it something new.

 400 g packet spaghetti no 3

 2 Tsp ground black pepper

 200 g grated Grana Padano